ICS491-Fall2021/meteor-hackathon/README.md

 ## Landing

 This page serves as the main landing for the website.
-From here, the user can either sign in or register.
-At the moment, the "sign-in" and "register" buttons are not responsive yet, but the "login" button in the top right is functional.
+From here, the user can press the log-in button to either sign in or register.

 <img src="./images/LandingPage.png"/>

 ## Sign-In / Register

 To unlock full functionality of the app, the user must sign-in to the page with their credentials.
 If they do not have an account, they will have the ability to register for one, this form includes a username field, which is used on the profile and group pages.
-The email is not displayed, but used for logging in.
+The email is not displayed, but is used for logging in.

 <div style="display: flex">
   <img style="width: 49%; float: left" src="./images/LoginPage.png"/>